intelligent002/interview-assignment/README.md

 ### Customizations
 **Grafana and Prometheus**:

-- Custom images with pre-configured dashboards and configuration.
+- Custom images with pre-configured dashboards, healthcheck and configuration.

 **Redis Security**: